harshgupta97/proposal/G2-http3-protocol.md

 n/a|COMPRESSION_ERROR|INTERNAL
 n/a|INADEQUATE_SECURITY| PERMISSION_DENIED … with additional detail indicating that permission was denied as protocol is not secure enough for call.

+#### Connection management

+`GOAWAY` and `PING` frames exist in HTTP/3 and serve the same purpose as in HTTP/2.
+One notable difference is the `GOAWAY` frame in HTTP/2 can have the last successfully processed stream ID.
+In HTTP/3 the `GOAWAY` frame ID value must be greater.

 ### Exceeding deadlines

 When an RPC has exceeded its deadline in HTTP/2, the server will complete the response